Convert Megawatt-hour to Joule (MWh to J)

 Formula: 1 MWh = 3.6e+9 J

-By using this conversion factor, you can easily convert any energy from megawatt-hour to joule with precision.
+By using this conversion factor, you can easily convert any energy measurement from megawatt-hour unit to joule unit with precision.

 How to Convert MWh to J?